Cryptoverse: Bitcoin bounces on BlackRock buzz

 "It doesn't appear that most crypto ETF holders are institutional – assets are pretty spread out," he added.

-BITO, the first bitcoin futures ETF and the fastest to notch $1 billion in market cap after its launch in 2021, ushered in a wave of other futures ETF launches.
+BITO, the first bitcoin futures ETF and the fastest to notch US$1 billion in market cap after its launch in 2021, ushered in a wave of other futures ETF launches.

 "I'd argue BlackRock is just as interested in retail as institutional," said David Wells, CEO of Enclave Markets.